JoshOrndorff/recipes/text/3-entrees/manual-seal.md

 type RpcExtension = jsonrpc_core::IoHandler<sc_rpc::Metadata>;
 ```

-Then we being the wiring.
+Then we implement the wiring.
 The very first task is to check whether we're running in instant seal mode or manual seal mode.
 If it is instant seal mode, then no RPC extensions are necessary.

 ```rust, ignore
 // channel for the rpc handler to communicate with the authorship task.